 Agent Jane Blonde Returns (Stormcraft Studios): Review

-The setup is simple – a 5-reel, 15-payline engine playable from between 0.05 to 400 Eur per spin on your computer as well as your mobile devices.
-If you're looking forward to a casino game rich in features, you're likely to be disappointed.
+With 5-reels, 15-paylines, Agent Jane Blonde Returns can be played from between 0.05 to 400€ per spin on your computer as well as your mobile devices.
+If you're looking forward to a slot rich in features, you're going to be utterly disappointed.
 There's a Respin feature that transforms scatter symbols into sticky wilds, but that's about it.

 Agent Jane Blonde Returns (Stormcraft Studios): Features